FREEDOM QUOTATIONS -- governments

 Colorado and Oregon libertarian friends

-James Libertarian Burns for assisting with the essay "Imagine Freedom", and general criticism
+James Libertarian Burns, for assisting with the essay "Imagine Freedom", and general criticism

 Randall K. Hylkema cartoons, c/o Reason Magazine